gmanon/simple-web-terminal/README.md

 # simple-web-terminal
 Terminal interface for the web
 "Simple Web Terminal" is a simple PHP terminal where you can choose what commands to allow.
-It works online and can be modify and adapted to the user's needs.
+It works online and can be modified and adapted according to the user's needs.

 It's totally free.
-Use it at your own rist under the GPL license.
+Use it at your own rist, under the GPL license.

 <h1>What can you do?</h1>
 You actually can do anything you wish; however, for security reasons, you rather limit yourself to very basic commands.
 On this version, you can...